a-knit/accent_analysis/README.md

 # Accent Inspector

 Accent Inspector is your solution to automated accent detection.
 Accent Inspector can determine whether an individual is a native English speaker based on their speech.
-All the you need is a recording of the person in question reading the following phrase:
+All  you need is a recording of the person in question reading the following phrase:

 "Please call Stella, ask her to bring these things with her from the store."

 Accent Inspector classifies the person as either a native or a non-native English speaker using formant analysis and a Support Vector Machine.
-This is useful for identifying customer types and providing targeted customer service and marketing.
+Applications for this include identifying customer types and providing targeted customer service and marketing.

 ![](images/waveform_spectrogram.png)

 ## Using the Model

 This repo contains the code for recreating the inspector.
 The data folder contains .txt files precompiled for training the model.
 To use the data files and run the model, follow the Quickstart Setup instructions.
-To scrape and format the data yourself, follow the Full Setup instructions.
+To scrape and format the data yourself, follow the Full Setup instructions (this will require downloading a third-party software).
+All scripts are located in the code folder.

 ### Files Included